 Paying attention and driving responsibly is the best way to prevent an accident.
 Below we discuss some of the most common risky driving behaviors that endanger bicyclists.

-Bicyclists should also ride defensively and take appropriate safety measures to avoid accidents.
-They should ensure that they are as visible as possible, wear a properly fitted helmet, and check their bicycle’s condition before every ride.
+Bicyclists should ride defensively and take appropriate safety measures to avoid accidents.
+They should ensure that they are as visible as possible, wear a properly fitted helmet, and check their bicycle’s equipment before every ride.
 Always remain alert and listen for cars approaching from the rear and sides.
 Do not follow cars closely or ride in their blind spots; ride defensively.
 When biking, you may expect other vehicles to yield the right of way, but you cannot assume that they will do so.
 Instead, assume the other driver does not see you and always remain on the lookout for hazards, such as potholes, grates, or anything that may cause you to fall.

 To help decrease your risk of being involved in a crash, keep these bicycle safety facts in mind: